shihuang047/age-prediction/README.md

 -----------------------
 This study performed Random Forest regression analyses of human microbiota from multiple body sites (gut, mouth and skin).

-## The data source and cohort characteristics in this meta-analysis
+## The data resource and cohort characteristics

 This repository included source codes for generation of all results in this meta-analysis study.
 ### Qiita study IDs involved in the meta-analysis: